Focus the StruggleJan 29, 2018

 But outside of the scientists themselves and those curious enough to read the books and watch the documentaries, no one remembers that struggle.
 Just the pictures are remembered.
 Those striking thought-provoking pictures.
 You can see them here: Family Portrait

 Often projects that are considered a huge success in hindsight were a struggle all the way to completion.
 Recognizing the value of the result and not the strife on the way there is a key for leaders to maintain strength and push out doubt.
-It is the ability to engage in the struggle that creates the conditions from which greatness can emerge.
+It is the ability to conduct in the struggle that creates the conditions from which greatness can emerge.
 Squash all dissent and team will atrophy as their muscles to handle a difficult question are unused.
-Foster the struggle, guide it, and a high-performing team will emerge.
+Cultivate the conflict, conduct it, and a high-performing team will emerge.

 This happened to me in a large team program.
 The leaders were "bickering" (or so I labeled it), but as it was happening Roxanne texted me, "This is great!
 They’re working it out!"
 That set me back on my heels.
 That was not my interpretation, but as I reflected, I could understand that she was right.
 The team was in the struggle, working it out, and in the process getting stronger.
 Had I squashed the conversation, it would have sent the message that I was concerned primarily about harmony or even worse that I was indicating some opinions are more valuable than others.
 Instead, the team stayed in this mode of struggle and I kept them focused on their purpose.
 In the end, we completed the program successfully.
 It was great, but it was never easy.

 I have failed and (re)learned this lesson every year of my career.
 It is as difficult as it is powerful.
-Focus on the struggle and the clarity of purpose (your team’s purpose) will emerge.
+Cultivate the conflict and the clarity of purpose (your team’s purpose) will emerge.

 Create Your Personal Leadership Statement